Last updated: 26.11.2020 / 16 pm

 Entry from all EU Member States, Iceland, Liechtenstein, Norway and Switzerland is possible without any restrictions.

-The border crossings at Ceuta and Melilla are closed.
+The borders at Ceuta and Melilla are closed.

 The current situation in Spain:

-In Switzerland, a safe distance must be maintained.
-In addition, mask wearing has been compulsory on all public transport since 6 July.
+In Switzerland, a safe distance of 1,5 m must be maintained.
+In addition, mask wearing is compulsory on public transport.

-The German Office for Foreign Affairs warns against unnecessary tourist trips to Turkey.
-There are no more travel warnings for Aydin, Antalya, Izmir and Muğla.
+The German Federal Foreign Office warns against unnecessary tourist trips to Turkey.

 Those who want to return from Turkey to Germany must do a Covid-19 testing 48 hours prior to leaving for Germany.
-Anyone who is tested positive must got to quarantine or take part in a medical treatment in Turkey
+Anyone who is tested positive must got to quarantine or take part in a medical treatment in Turkey.
+The testing is at traverler's expense.

 This applies in the country:

-Masks must be worn in market places, supermarkets and public transport, but also in the public spaces of many cities, such as Istanbul, Ankara, Izmir and partly Antalya.
-Furthermore, a safety distance of 3 steps must be kept.
+Masks must be worn in all public places, in supermarkets and on public transport.
+Furthermore, a safety distance of 3 steps must be maintained.

 Further information can be found on the website of the German representations in Turkey.